 |Ambien 10mg #30||$15-$54||GoodRx $9-$15 WellRx $7-17||$7|

-Blink Health, GoodRx, and WellRx are great options to save money on prescriptions.
+How to save money on prescriptions?
+Blink Health, GoodRx, and WellRx are great options for cheap prescription drugs!

 Because of the lack of pricing transparency at pharmacies, it is difficult to be a smart shopper unless you use programs like these.
 Even if you have insurance it is worth it to compare your co-pay to the cash price.
 If your medication is generic it may be cheaper to buy the medication without using your insurance.